minio/docs/docs/how-to-use-aws-sdk-java-encryption.md

 ### 3. Operations on Minio using AWS S3 encryption client

-Use the encryption client created in previous steps for perform operations on Minio server.
+Use the encryption client created in previous steps to perform operations on Minio server.

 ```java
     // Create the bucket
     encryptionClient.createBucket(bucketName);

     // Upload the object.
     byte[] plaintext = "Hello World, S3 Client-side Encryption Using Asymmetric Master Key!"
       .getBytes();